HappyHealthy Kitchen

 Grains (rice, pasta, breads, cereals, crackers)

-- Popcorn, oats, and oatmeal are whole grin options, too
+- Popcorn, oats, and oatmeal are whole grain options

 - Look at the ingredients on the food label and make sure the first ingredient includes one of the following: